-Bn = Pilot Points with the balls in the basket or 5m area
+Bn = Pilot Points with the balls in the basket and 5m area

-BN max = maximum score of a pilot in the task with the balls in the basket or 5m area (max 600)
+BN max = maximum score of a pilot in the task with the balls in the basket and 5m area (max 600)

-&lt;sup>9 The portion of time is recognized only if the three balls have been scored in the basket or inside the adjacent area at the end of 180 seconds.
+9 The portion of time is recognized only if the three balls have been scored in the basket or inside the adjacent area at the end of 180 seconds.

-&lt;sup>10 If the sum of the pilot time exceeds 180 seconds after the penalties applied, the portion of time will be discarded from the score.
+10 If the sum of the pilot time exceeds 180 seconds after the penalties applied, the portion of time will be discarded from the score.